emacsway/emacsway.github.io/_sources/en/django-framework.txt

 If you were lucky enough to use `Dstore`_ on the client side, then you can use `django-rql-filter <https://pypi.python.org/pypi/django-rql-filter>`_ or `rql <https://pypi.python.org/pypi/rql>`__ on the server side.

-Frankly, the Django REST framework makes a lot of time for the debugger, and this, of course, characterizes its design solutions not from the best side.
+Frankly, the Django REST framework requires a lot of time for the debugger to help researching it, and this, of course, characterizes its design solutions not from the best side.
 A good program should be read, not understood, and even more so without the help of a debugger.
 This characterizes the observance of the main imperative of software development: